4 Best Auto Loans for Bad Credit With No Down Payment in 2025

 • Minimum Credit Score: 400

-• Helps car buyers who have low credit scores, bankruptcies, or repossessions.
+• Works with borrowers who have low credit scores, bankruptcies, or repossessions

 • Allows cosigners

-Auto Credit Express has been issuing bad credit auto loans since 1999.
-They work with a network of dealer partners to help you find an auto loan quickly.
-You can find auto financing even if you’ve filed for bankruptcy in the past or have no credit history.
+Auto Credit Express has specialized in bad credit auto loans since 1999.
+Instead of lending directly, they connect you with a network of dealer partners that can finance your purchase—even if you’ve filed for bankruptcy or have no credit history.

 LetMeBank’s rating